 I decided to make a fritatta with asparagus, roasted red pepper, and bacon which is pretty simple but I thought that since I’d have to keep the kids amused while cooking (not much sleeping in happens if one of them is bored or upset), I wasn’t going to get too ambitious.

-When the eggs were just starting to set I added the cheese (I used a mix of gruyere and cheddar) and put in the oven for another ten minutes.
+When the eggs are just starting to set add the cheese (I used a mix of gruyere and cheddar) and put in the oven for another ten minutes.

-After about ten minutes, when the eggs had fully set I put it under the broiler for a minute to brown the top, removed it from the oven and cut it into quarters.
+After about ten minutes, when the eggs have fully set put the pan under the broiler for a minute to brown the top, removeit from the oven and cut it into quarters.